httptoolkit/react-reverse-portal/README.md

 import * as portals from 'react-reverse-portal';

 const MyComponent = (props) => {
-    const portalNode = React.useMemo(() => portals.createHtmlPortalNode(), []);
+    // Create a portal node: this holds your rendered content const portalNode = React.useMemo(() => portals.createHtmlPortalNode(), []);

     return <div>
         {/*
-            Create the content that you want to move around.
+            Render the content that you want to move around later.
-            InPortals render as normal, but to detached DOM.
+            InPortals render as normal, but send the output to detached DOM.
-            Until this is used MyExpensiveComponent will not appear anywhere in the page.
+            MyExpensiveComponent will be rendered immediately, but until portalNode is used in an OutPortal, MyExpensiveComponent, it will not appear anywhere on the page.
         */}
         <portals.InPortal node={portalNode}>
             <MyExpensiveComponent
-                // Optionally provide props to use before this enters the DOM myProp={"defaultValue"}
+                // Optionally set props to use now, before this enters the DOM myProp={"defaultValue"}
             />
         </portals.InPortal>

         {/* ...
 The rest of your UI ... */}

-        {/* Pass the node to whoever might want to show it: */}
+        {/* Later, pass the portal node around to whoever might want to use it: */}
         { props.componentToShow === 'component-a'
             ? <ComponentA portalNode={portalNode} />
             : <ComponentB portalNode={portalNode} /> }
     </div>;
 }

+// Later still, pull content from the portal node and show it somewhere:

 const ComponentA = (props) => {
     return <div>